Best RN to BSN Programs in Minnesota (Online & Campus) – 2021 Rankings

 • You will be mentored by a faculty that is vastly experienced and regularly engages in nursing research.

-Hybrid & Online
+Type: Hybrid & Online

 Program Overview: Bemidji State University trains students with employment ready nursing programs where they enhance their critical thinking and decision-making skills and are prepared to work in any kind of clinical setting.
 This RN to BSN program is ideally designed for registered nurses who want to widen their knowledge base and skills.
 It is offered in a hybrid format where classes are available at multiple sites, so you need not travel much to take a class.
 Campus visits are required only three days per semester, leaving you to take the remaining classes online.
 In order to graduate you must complete at least 36 credits in core nursing courses and a clinical practicum in community nursing at a healthcare setting close to you.